Little Painted Bottles with Big Results

 We’re all about upcycling glass in this house, especially when you can use it for craft projects!
-In this post, you’ll learn how to make little painted bottles with big results.
+In this post, you’ll learn all about glass bottle painting for seasonal decor.

-For this project, I decided to use my beer bottles as a trio of vases.
-You can also display the bottles together or separately, with or without flowers.
+For this project, I decided to use beer bottles to make a trio of vases.
+You can display the bottles together or separately, with or without flowers.
 They’d make a great accent for bookshelves or window sills, too.

 Any type of bottle will do.
 Feel free to mix up the bottle shapes if that strikes your fancy!